mathworks/toolboxdesign/MEX.md

 ## MEX function from multiple C++ source files

-Tha above pattern naturally extends to MEX functions that has multiple C++ source files.
+The above pattern extends to MEX functions that has multiple C++ source files.
 One of the source files must contain the [gateway](https://www.mathworks.com/help/matlab/matlab_external/gateway-routine.html) function.
-Place the source files under a single folder.
+Place all the source files under a single folder.

 <!-- - Create a folder for each MEX function within the `cpp` folder
 - Name of the folder should be same as that of the MEX function
 - Folder name is suffixed with 'Mex' to indicate that the contents of the folder should be compiled into a single MEX function.  -->

-Our example toolbox adds two .cpp files in the  `subtractMex` folder, which builds to the `subtractMex.mexw64` binary in the `private` folder.  `subtractNumber.m` provides a user accessible version that error checks:
+Our example toolbox adds two .cpp files in the  `subtractMex` folder, which builds to the `subtractMex.mexw64` binary in the `private` folder.  `subtractNumber.m` provides a user accessible version that error checks before calling `SubtractMex`:

 ``` text
 arithmetic/